mdub/clamp/README.markdown

 Quick Start
 -----------

-Clop models a command as a Ruby class, and command invocations as instances of that class.
+Clamp models a command as a Ruby class, and command invocations as instances of that class.

-"Command classes" are subclasses of `Clop::Command`.
+"Command classes" are subclasses of `Clamp::Command`.
 They look like this:

-    class InstallCommand < Clop::Command
+    class InstallCommand < Clamp::Command

       option "--force", :flag, ""